“What was your favorite thing about the neighborhood where you grew up?”

 SPOTLIGHT: A SPECIAL TIME

-In the past year, SCOPE supported the continued development of the volunteer, faith-based caregiver respite program “A Special Time.”
+In 2009, SCOPE supported the continued development of the volunteer, faith-based caregiver respite program “A Special Time.”
 SCOPE worked with A Special Time from its early stages to help founders clarify their goals and directions, identify and tap assets within the faith-based community, and build partnerships within the faith-based community.
 SCOPE staff helped foster leadership within the group by strategically stepping back while providing some basic support in website creation and organizational form templates.
-SCOPE helped A Special Time gain national recognition by including it in Sarasota County’s winning “All America Cities” award application in 2007.
-A Special Time is now taking steps toward incorporation as a 501C-3, the formation of a board, and achieving greater visibility in the community for both fundraising and collaborative purposes.
-SCOPE’s role has shifted to that of a conduit for the group to connect with local resources, including the Nonprofit Resource Center, Friendship Volunteer Center, and Legal Aid of Manasota.
-A SCOPE staff person now sits as an active member of A Special Time’s advisory committee.

 "The best thing SCOPE was able to do was connect us with various organizations in the city and county and give us a direction to go when we weren't sure what the next steps should be… SCOPE's involvement has been invaluable to A Special Time." - Wilma Ellis, Program Director, A Special Time